22blu9/linux-hardened/README.md

 #### Credits:
 `configure.py` copied and modified from [here](https://github.com/slsrepo/t2archinstall/blob/main/t2archinstall.py).

-Thanks to @Provectus18 for helping a ton on this project. :octocat: :octocat: :octocat:
+Thanks to @Provectus18 for helping a ton on this project.